The 3 Major Changes in Your Urine to Keep an Eye Out For

 Food Causes

-Carrots and carrot juice are the main culprits of orange-colored urine due to the concentrated number of beta carotenes.
+Carrots and carrot juice are the main culprits of orange-colored urine due to the highly concentrated number of beta carotenes.
 Consuming a significantly large amount of food high in Vitamin C may also create a slight orange tint in urine.

 Medication Causes